What competitors to ALDIMobile should I consider ?

 You can check the specifics of ALDImobile’s coverage here.

 And if you’d like more information on national coverage, you can find that on our coverage page.

 What isn’t so good about ALDI Mobile’s plans?

 Aldi is a perfectly good phone company.
-We are not bagging them.
 However, make sure you go in with your eyes wide open.
-Here are the thing we don’t like about their plans.
+Here are the things we don’t like about their plans.

 ALDIMobile charge 5 cents per MB for data used outside your bundle.
-So, if you have some money in your balance and you’ve used your 3GB of data in your ALDI plan, you’ll be charged 5c per MB you use.
+So, if you have some money in your balance and you’ve used your 3GB of data in your ALDI plan, you’ll be charged 5c per each MB you use.
 Doesn’t sound like a lot, right ?
 Wrong.
-It is perfectly possible to use a GB extra in your plan very quickly.
+It is perfectly possible to use a GB extra (it’s called ‘overage’) in your plan very quickly.
 And a single GB would cost you more than $50 at this rate!
-Aldi’s out of bundle charging is expensive and, frankly, these days, we expect more from our telcos.
+Aldi’s out of bundle charging is one of the most expensive on the market.